ca. 1909 Amberg Chantecler,

 made by Amberg.

-John Bunny photo shown, looks just like the dolls actual face sculpt.
+John Bunny photo shown on left, looks just like the dolls actual face sculpt.

 1914 Amberg Newborn Babe doll, Bottle